IIIA-ML/alk/README.md

 _Anytime Lazy kNN_ (_ALK_) is an anytime algorithm for fast kNN search.
 It finds _exact_ kNNs when allowed to run to completion with remarkable gain in execution time compared to a brute-force search.
-For applications where the gain in exact kNN search may not suffice, _ALK_ can be interrupted earlier and it returns _best-so-far_ kNNs together with a confidence value attached to each neighbor.
+For applications where the gain in exact kNN search may not suffice, _ALK_ can be interrupted earlier, and it returns _best-so-far_ kNNs together with a confidence value attached to each neighbor.
 Furthermore, it can automatically interrupt the search upon reaching a given confidence threshold and resume if so asked.

 _ALK_ owes its speed to detecting and assessing only _true kNN candidates_ of the given _query_.